The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

 In several studies of two- and three-dimensional systems,\cite{Zabr.Zino,Moe.etal.83,Moe.85,Sara.Dai.02,Moe.etal.85, Liu.etal.92,Krav.etal.95} but by far not in all such investigations, the identification of insulating samples has been facilitated by empirical scaling of $\sigma(T, x = {\rm const.})$ curves,

-Here, $T_0(x)$ denotes an $x$-dependent characteristic temperature.
+Here, $T_0(x)$ denotes an $x$-dependent characteristic temperature; $T_0(x) > 0$.
 This equation links measurements on different samples.
 In particular, it relates samples with quite flat $\sigma(T)$ to samples with exponential $\sigma(T)$.
-This way, an empirical variation of the exponent $\nu$ in Eq.\ (\ref{mer}) for $T > T_0$, when treated as an adjustable parameter, can also be taken into account.\cite{Moe.etal.83,Moe.etal.85,Liu.etal.92}
+We remark that, for three-dimensional systems, the scaling relation Eq.\ (\ref{scaling}) is incompatible with basic ideas of the scaling theory of localization, despite the similarity of the terms used.\cite{Moe.86}

-In all samples linked by Eq.\ (\ref{scaling}), the nature of conduction must be the same.
-We stress that this statement does not rely on specific assumptions of a microscopic theory, in contrast to the analysis methods discussed in Subsects.\ II.C and II.D.
-Thus, by studying the influence of the reduced temperature, $T/T_0$, over several orders of magnitude, the reliability of $\sigma(T \rightarrow 0)$ extrapolations and the trustworthiness of sample classifications close to the MIT increase enormously.
+The important point is that, provided Eq.\ (\ref{scaling}) remains valid when $T \rightarrow 0$, $\lim_{T \rightarrow 0} \sigma(T,x)$ is independent of $x$.
+Thus, in all the samples for which the $\sigma(T, x = {\rm const.})$ data sets are linked to each other by this relation, the nature of electrical conduction must be the same.
+We stress that this statement does not rely on specific assumptions of any particular microscopic theory, in contrast to the analysis methods discussed in Subsections 2.3 and 2.4.

-Deep in the insulating region, where $\sigma$ follows a stretched exponential $T$ dependence according to Eq.\ (\ref{mer}), scaling is reflected by the prefactor $\sigma_0$ being independent of $x$.
-For $\nu = 1/2$, such a behavior has been observed quite often.\cite{Zabr.Zino,Moe.etal.83,Moe.85,Sara.Dai.02,Moe.etal.85} The relevance of Eq.\ (\ref{mer}) with constant $\sigma_0$ as exponential limit of Eq.\ (\ref{scaling}) is twofold: It proves the insulating character of the considered samples, and it enables to define an absolute scale of $T_0$.
+Deep in the non-metallic region where $\sigma$ follows a stretched exponential $T$ dependence according to Eq.\ (\ref{mer}), scaling is reflected by the prefactor $\sigma_0(x)$ being a constant independent of $x$.
+For $\nu = 1/2$, such a behavior has been observed quite often.\cite{Zabr.Zino,Moe.etal.83,Moe.85,Sara.Dai.02,Moe.etal.85} This exponential limit of Eq.\ (\ref{scaling}) has a twofold relevance: It indicates that {\it all} the samples with $\sigma(T,x)$ satisfying Eq.\ (\ref{scaling}) belong to the insulating phase.
+Furthermore, it enables to define an absolute scale of $T_0$.

+Therefore, when the MIT is approached from the insulating side, the breakdown of the validity of Eq.\ (\ref{scaling}) very likely indicates the transition; for a detailed reasoning see Appendix B. This criterion has a great advantage over the approaches discussed in the previous subsections: In a scaling analysis, the reduced temperature, $T/T_0$, may vary over several orders of magnitude, compare Fig.\ 4 in Ref.\ \onlinecite{Moe.etal.83} and Fig.\ 2 in Ref.\ \onlinecite{Liu.etal.92}.
+Thus, the reliability of $\sigma(T \rightarrow 0)$ extrapolations and the trustworthiness of sample classifications close to the MIT can be considerably improved by utilizing the scaling relation Eq.\ (\ref{scaling}).